 Have a bit of a look around online for parts or other materials that can’t be sourced from either of these two.
 Hobbyking.com and Ebay are a great place to start.
-Also check out your local hobby shop for things like balsa, foam, glue, scalpels, etc.
+Also check out your local hobby shop for basics like balsa, foam, glue, scalpels, etc.

 Model solar cars are powered by brushed coreless DC motors.
 These have maximum efficiencies of almost 90% and are very good at electrical-mechanical power conversion at low powers.
 Brushless DC motors similar to the ones a lot of RC cars, planes and boats use can be a little more efficient but tend to reach these figures when a lot more power is involved.
 Additional circuitry is also required for controlling electronic commutation.